AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

 6. On the **AliyunKafkaMaxComputeUser1** page, click the **Trust Policy Management** tab, and then click **Edit Trust Policy**.

-7. In the **Edit Trust Policy** panel, replace **fc** in the script with alikafka and then click **OK**.
+7. In the **Edit Trust Policy** pane, replace **fc** in the script with alikafka and click **OK**.

     ![pg_ram](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5105276061/p183450.png)

 ## Add permissions

-To enable the MaxCompute sink connector to synchronize messages to the MaxCompute table, you must grant at least the following permissions to the RAM role.
+To enable the MaxCompute sink connector to synchronize messages to a MaxCompute table, you must grant at least the following permissions to the RAM role.

 |Object|Action|Description|
 |------|------|-----------|